binarynonsense/comic-book-reader/README.md

 - Automatically restores the previous session's last opened book and page, and remembers the last books' page positions.
 - Portable mode (by creating a file named portable.txt in the same folder as the executable).
 - ComicInfo.xml editor:
-  - view the metadata stored in ComicInfo.xml files inside cbr, cbz and cb7 comic books.
+  - view the metadata stored in ComicInfo.xml files inside CBR, CBZ and CB7 comic books.
-  - create and/or modify the metadata stored in ComicInfo.xml files inside unencrypted cbr*, cbz and cb7 comic books.
+  - create and/or modify the metadata stored in ComicInfo.xml files inside unencrypted CBR\*, CBZ and CB7 comic books.
   - search for and import comic book metadata from Comic Vine (a [Comic Vine API key](https://comicvine.gamespot.com/api/) is required for it to work).
 - Integrated audio player:
-  - supports .mp3, .ogg, .wav, .m3u and .m3u8 files.
+  - supports MP3, Ogg, WAV, M3U and M3U8 files.
-  - can export playlists to .m3u files.
+  - can export playlists to M3U files.
 - Tools:
   - Convert/Resize:
-    - comic books (cbr, cbz, cb7, pdf or epub to cbr*, cbz, cb7, pdf or epub).
+    - comic books (CBR, CBZ, CB7, PDF or EPUB to CBR\*, CBZ, CB7, PDF or EPUB).
-    - images (jpg, png, avif or webp).
+    - images (JPG, PNG, AVIF or WebP).
   - Create:
-    - a comic book (cbr*, cbz, cb7, pdf or epub) from a list of image files and/or comic books.
+    - a comic book (CBR\*, CBZ, CB7, PDF or EPUB) from a list of image files and/or comic books.
     - a QR code image from text.
   - Extract:
-    - comic book pages (to jpg, png, avif or webp).
+    - comic book pages (to JPG, PNG, AVIF or WebP).
     - text (OCR) from a comic book page or image file.
     - a QR code's text from a comic book page or image file.
     - a color palette from a comic book page or image file.
-      - can be exported to a .gpl or .aco palette file.
+      - can be exported to a GPL or ACO palette file.
   - Other:
     - search and open books/comics from:
       - Digital Comics Museum.